taw00/dashcore-rpm/documentation/howto.secure-your-dash-masternode.md

-# Configure FirewallD and Fail2Ban on a Masternode Server
+# Configure FirewallD and Fail2Ban on a Dash Masternode

 Whenever you expose a server to the wilds of the internet, it becomes vulnerable to attack.